swimlane/swimlane-python/docs/examples/resources.rst

 Retrieve Records
 ^^^^^^^^^^^^^^^^

-Records can be retrieved by full IDs.
+Records can be retrieved by tracking ID or record ID.
 Only records in the source app are returned, IDs matching records from other apps will fail to be retrieved.

 .. code-block:: python

+    app = swimlane.apps.get(acronym='APP')

+    # Get by Tracking ID
+    record_from_tracking = app.records.get(tracking_id='APP-1')
+    # Get by Record ID
-    record = app.records.get(id='58f...387')
+    record_from_id = app.records.get(id='58f...387')

+    assert record_from_tracking == record_from_id

 Search Records
 ^^^^^^^^^^^^^^

 Searching is done using the :obj:`app.records` adapter, and uses temporary :class:`~swimlane.core.resources.report.Report` instances to handle paginated search results and record retrieval on-demand.

 Filters can be applied using tuples of `(<field_name>, <filter_operator>, <field_value>)` that will be AND'ed together on the report.